 It’s not really negative – that wouldn’t be great for celebrating.
-But it is a way to use up old photograph negatives.
+But it is a way to use up old photo negatives.

-I still have a tonne of these from the old days before my phone became my camera and everything became digital.
+I still have a ton of these from the old days before my phone became my camera and everything became digital.

 One of the best ways I’ve seen to use these is to pick out your best and use clear craft glue to attach them to a bedside lamp.

 Find out how to make easy and beautiful flower paintings for mum, but be warned – this project is addictive.